CodeLogic GitHub App

 If you cannot use the GitHub App

 Some environments restrict third-party GitHub Apps.
-In that case you can configure a repository webhook and supply credentials according to your security policy.
-That path is supported but requires more manual steps in GitHub and in CodeLogic.
+In that case, use the Manual Installation setup wizard in the CodeLogic UI, or configure a repository webhook and supply credentials according to your security policy.
+Both paths require more manual steps in GitHub than the GitHub App.